Bhabendra Nath Saikia: Works

-Many Saikia's stories have been translated into English, Bengali, Hindi, Telugu, Malayalam, Marathi, Gujarati etc. He had also written a large number of plays for All India Radio (AIR).
-The plays Kolahal, Durbhiksha, and Itihaas were taken up by the AIR as national plays.
+Many of Saikia's stories have been translated into English, Bengali, Hindi, Telugu, Malayalam, Marathi, Gujarati etc. He had also written a large number of plays for All India Radio (AIR).
+The plays Kolahal, Durbhiksha, and Itihas were taken up by the AIR as national plays.
 He has written many plays for the Mobile Theatre of Assam, and a number of one-act plays.

 Saikia directed eight feature films, which have been screened at International Film Festivals held at various places such as Cannes, Madras, Hyderabad, New Delhi, Bangalore, Calcutta, Karlovy Vary (Czechoslovakia), Nantes (France), Valladolid (Spain), Algiers (Algeria), Pyong Yong (North Korea), Sydney, Munich, Montreal and Toronto.
-Has also directed one episode of a Doordarshan series on Rabindranath Tagore's stories in Hindi.
+He has also directed one episode of a Doordarshan series on Rabindranath Tagore's stories in Hindi.
 Seven out of Saikia's eight films have been selected for Indian Panorama Section of the International Film Festival of India.
-He received the Sahitya Akademi (India) Award in 1976, the Rajat Kamal Award of the Government of India for the film Sandhyarag in 1978, Anirban in 1981, Agnisnan in 1985, Kolahal in 1988, Sarothi in 1992, Abartan in 1994 and for Itihaas in 1996.
+He received the Sahitya Akademi (India) Award in 1976, the Rajat Kamal Award of the Government of India for the film Sandhyarag in 1978, Anirban in 1981, Agnisnan in 1985, Kolahal in 1988, Sarothi in 1992, Abartan in 1994 and for Itihas in 1996.
 He was adjudged as one of the "Twenty one Great Assamese Persons of the twentieth century" in a literary weekly news magazine of Assam.

 Sringkhal (The Quiver), an Assamese film based on a short story written by Bhabendra Nath Saikia, was released on 17 October 2014.
 Directed by Prabin Hazarika, Sringkhal was co-produced by the Assam State Film (Finance and Development) Corporation Limited with Preeti Saikia, Partha Pratim Bora, Sangeeta Saikia, Dipendra Patowary and Prabin Hazarika.

 He was actively involved with the Assamese Mobile Theater industry, most notably with Abahan Theater.